Ziggy Stardust (character): Fictional narrative

-Bowie explained that the character of Ziggy Stardust was conceived as an alien rock star who arrives on an Earth that is dying due to a lack of natural resources.
-Around the world older people have lost touch with reality, while children have adopted a hedonistic way of life and no longer want rock music, as there is no electricity to play it.
+Bowie explained that the character of Ziggy Stardust was conceived as an alien rock star who arrives on an alternate Earth that is dying due to a lack of natural resources.
+Around the world, older people have lost touch with reality, while children have adopted a hedonistic way of life and no longer want rock music, as there is no electricity to play it.
 Ziggy is advised in a dream by the infinites ("black-hole jumpers") to write about the coming of a starman who will save the earth.
 Ziggy's tale of the starman is the first news of hope that the people have heard, so they latch onto it immediately.
 Ziggy soon gathers a large following and is worshipped as a prophet.
 According to Bowie, "He takes himself up to incredible spiritual heights and is kept alive by his disciples."
 The infinites eventually arrive and tear Ziggy apart onstage.

 Much of the Ziggy Stardust story is told in the album The Rise and Fall of Ziggy Stardust and the Spiders from Mars, or appears in Bowie's writings as plans for a never-realised theatrical performance of the narrative.
 Various songs on the album are written from the viewpoints of different characters.
 On the album, the Ziggy Stardust character is introduced directly on the third track, "Moonage Daydream".
 However, the song "Ziggy Stardust" is the central piece of the narrative of the album, presenting a complete "birth-to-death chronology" of the character.
 "Starman" is Ziggy's song prophesying the coming starman who will save the earth.
 According to author Michael Luckman, the song "Lady Stardust" presents Ziggy meeting his disciples, playing before a crowd of worshippers, followed by "Star", in which he "reveal[s] his plan for intergalactic superstardom".
 Ziggy is torn apart onstage during the song "Rock 'n' Roll Suicide".
 The song "Sweet Head", recorded during the Ziggy/Hunky Dory sessions, reference Ziggy directly as well, but the song was left off the album and went unreleased until 1989.

 The character was revisited by Bowie in his next album Aladdin Sane (1973), which topped the UK chart, and was his first number-one album.
 Described by Bowie as "Ziggy goes to America", it contained songs he wrote while travelling to and across the US during the earlier part of the Ziggy Stardust Tour.